 Graduates of the Learning and Cognition area are prepared for several career paths.
 Those receiving the doctoral degree are prepared for university and college teaching and research.
 Other options include employment in research and development centers, government and human service organizations, professional schools, school systems, and other types of applied settings.
-Additionally, businesses, industry, and the military need people who are skilled in cognitive analysis and applied cognitive research.
+Additionally, businesses, industry, and the military need people who are skilled in cognitive analysis, applied cognitive research, and quantitative research methodology.